 Twitchers will be in their element here as the birdlife is nothing short of incredible, and anglers will also fall hook, line and sinker for the opportunities available here.
 You could take a guided walk on the smaller islands or pay a visit to Tsodilo Hills.
 This World Heritage Site sits 50 kilometres west of Shakawe and its four hills rise to 400 metres above the dry bushland beneath it.
 The hills have been inhabited for 30,000 years and are home to more than 4,000 San Bushman paintings – probably the most important rock art collection in Africa.

-Included in our three night package we cross the border into Namibia to do a morning game drive in Bwabwata National Park.
-Here, you’ll find an abundance of wildlife in the park, like elephant, buffalo and several antelope species including greater kudu, roan and sable antelope.
+The three night Okavango Spirit offering includes a border crossing into Namibia for a morning game drive in Bwabwata National Park.
+There’s an abundance of wildlife to see in the park including elephant, buffalo, greater kudu, roan and sable antelope.

-All accommodation, meals, local drinks and activities are inclusive.
+The living’s easy aboard Okavango Spirit, with all accommodation, meals, local drinks and activities included.